Oklahoma Democratic Party: Ideology & Issues

-The Oklahoma Democratic Party is made up of conservative, centrist and liberal members.
-Less than a third of registered Democratic voters in Oklahoma supported President Barack Obama in 2012, due to the larger proliferation of conservative and centrist members of the party.
+Historically, ODP was composed of conservative, centrist and liberal factions.
+Less than a third of registered Democratic voters in Oklahoma supported President Barack Obama in 2012, due to the larger amount of conservative and centrist members of the ODP vis other state parties.
+In recent years the party has adopted more liberal positions on social and economic issues.
+At the 2023 State Convention, the platform endorsed a more progressive tax code to pay for public services and endorsed positions on abortion and transgender healthcare in line with the national party.